 BOWDOIN vs. MIDDLEBURY

-Tune in to the Northeast Sports Network for complete coverage of the game beginning with a pregame show at 12:45.
-Fans can follow all of the statistics from Saturday's game on their smartphones by downloading the Bowdoin Front Row app in the iTunes Store or on Google Play.
+Fans can follow all of the statistics from the game on their smartphones by downloading the Bowdoin Front Row app in the iTunes Store or on Google Play.
 Links to live statistics and video coverage of the contest can be found in the app, as well as push notifications and alerts on all of your favorite Polar Bear teams.
+The game will be carried live by the Northeast Sports Network, which is available via any web browser and through the NESCAC app on numerous smart TV apps.

 BOWDOIN vs. MIDDLEBURY - ALL TIME

-Due to the NESCAC's formerly rotating schedule, the squads have only played eachother 22 times in the series history.
-Middlebury has won three straight dating back to 2012 while Bowdoin's last win came in 2009 (see page 5).
+Due to the NESCAC's formerly rotating schedule, the squads have only played each other 23 times in the series history.
+Middlebury has won four straight dating back to 2012 while Bowdoin's last win came in 2009.
+The Panthers hold a 15-7-1 advantage in the all-time series.